Trainee Spotlight: Rachel Dickens-PhD program

 Where did you grow up?

-My name is Rachel and I was born and raised in Prince Rupert (Lax Kxeen), a small coastal town in Northern BC.
-I am of mixed-ancestry; my mother immigrated from Hong Kong in the 1970s, and on my fathers’ side I am a member of La̱x Kw’alaams, a Ts’msyen Nation (Tsim-she-yan, meaning “Inside the Skeena River”).
+I was born and raised in Prince Rupert, a small coastal town in Northern BC.
+I am of mixed-ancestry; my mother immigrated from Hong Kong in the 1970s, and on my fathers’ side I am Ts’msyen, and a member of the La̱x Kw’alaams Band.
 La̱x Kw’alaams is located 30km by boat from Prince Rupert, and is derived from the Sm’algya̱x word Laxłgu’alaams which loosely translates to ‘place of the small roses’.

 What did you study for your undergraduate degree and where did you go to school before UBC?

 My formal education was completed at Griffith University in Australia, graduating with a Bachelors in Biomedical Science in 2007 and a Masters in Nutrition and Dietetics, majoring in Public Health, in 2011.
-After graduating in Australia, I worked in the rural community or Taree (New South Wales) where I started my journey in working alongside Aboriginal Peoples, specifically in diabetes support and prevention.
+After graduating in Australia as a Registered Dietitian, I worked in the rural community of Taree (New South Wales), where I worked alongside Aboriginal communities in diabetes support and prevention.
+Returning to Canada, my diabetes skillset was further developed through employment at the Royal Jubilee Hospital (RJH) Diabetes Education Centre (DEC).
+The mentorship offered helped to advance my clinical skills, allowing for my Certified Diabetes Educator (CDE) certification in 2015.
+I now currently have the privilege of living and working with the Nuu-chah-nulth Tribal Council (NTC) on the unceded ancestral homelands of the Tla-o-qui-aht First Nation, on Vancouver Island.
+My employment with the NTC has proven that community members and knowledge keepers would be my gratest teachers.

 What got you interested in diabetes research?